sshifteh/Machine-learning-and-statistical-methods-for-prediction-and-classification/README.md

 This folder contains projects from the book An Introduction to Statistical Learning with applications in R, by James, G. and others.

 *************************************
-Project 1: In this project we will write codes where we create vectors or load, examine and describe data sets in order to get familiar with the built-in methods and possibilities in R, the files are:
+Project 1: In this project we will write scripts where we create data sets as vectors or load, examine and describe data sets in order to get familiar with the built-in methods and possibilities in R, the files are:

 chap2_sec4_ex7.r : We make our own data set